-The minimum age from which you can access your personal or occupational pension will increase from 55 to 57 on 6 April 2028.
+The minimum age from which you can access your personal or occupational pension will increase from 55 to 57 on 6 April 2028, unless you have a protected retirement age.
 State Pension age will increase from age 66 to age 67 for males and females between 6 April 2026 and 5 April 2028.
 These ages may change in future.